COVID-19 pandemic in Spain: Spread to other countries and territories

 On 29 February 2020, a woman who had arrived in Ecuador on 14 February from Spain tested positive for SARS-CoV-2 and became the first case of coronavirus in the country.
 On 13 March 2020, the first death (the first Ecuadorian infection case) was reported by the Minister of Public Health of Ecuador, Catalina Andramuño, during a press conference in Guayaquil.
 Many of the earlier cases in Ecuador were imported by wealthy Ecuadorian students who were studying abroad and returned home.

 On 6 March, Peruvian Ministry of Health and President confirmed the first case in the country from a 25-year-old man who visited Spain, France and Czech Republic.

 On 8 March, Portugal confirmed a case originating from Spain.
 On 10 March, a further case was detected and the following day (11 March) another three cases.

 On 10 March, a 40-year-old woman returning from Madrid, Spain was confirmed as the first case in Panama.

 On 10, March, Honduras confirmed two cases of Coronavirus.
-The first patient, or patient zero, was a pregnant women who came from Spain on 4 March but was confirmed in the early morning of 10 March.
+The first patient, or patient zero, was a pregnant woman who came from Spain on 4 March but was confirmed in the early morning of 10 March.

 On 13 March, Venezuelan Vice-president Delcy Rodríguez confirmed two cases of the virus in the state of Miranda.

 On 14 March, it was reported that a woman coming from the Spanish city of Móstoles became the first case in Equatorial Guinea.

 On 17 March, a 47-year-old male Spanish national doing business in Macau tested positive; he took Flight SU2501 from Madrid to Moscow on 15 March, and then the Flight SU204 from Moscow to Beijing.
 On 16 March, he took Flight NX001 from Beijing to Macau, arriving at Macau Airport at 8:00 pm the same day.

 On 20 March, Prime Minister of Papua New Guinea James Marape confirmed the first case in the country, from a mine worker who had travelled from Spain.